 What are the cons?

-For 2019, the IRS caps a qualified HDHP’s total yearly out-of-pocket expenses at $6,750 for an individual or $13,500 for a family.
-If your employees experience a medical event, coming up with $13,500 may be financially devastating.
+For 2020, the IRS caps a qualified HDHP’s total yearly out-of-pocket expenses at $6,900 for an individual or $13,800 for a family.
+If your employees experience a medical event, coming up with $13,800 may be financially devastating.

 What are the pros?

-Additionally, offering a qualified HDHP also allows you to provide your employees with a Health Savings Account, or HSA.
-An HSA allows policyholders to set aside tax-free dollars to help cover their out-of-pocket medical expenses.
-HSAs are individually owned and do not expire, so employees can take their account with them if they leave employment.
-Watch how HSAs and HDHPs work together.
+Additionally, offering a qualified HDHP allows employers to provide an HSA.
+HSAs allow policyholders to set aside tax-free dollars to help cover their out-of-pocket medical expenses.
+Because HSAs are individually owned and do not expire, employees can take their account with them if they leave employment.

 Who does an HDHP help, and who does it hurt?

 For example, a healthy person with no chronic health issues or prescription requirements may find the lower monthly premiums associated with an HDHP to be beneficial.
 However, a person with a family history of heart disease who takes a daily prescription and visits regularly with a cardiologist will likely see an increase in out-of-pocket medical expenses.

 How can you offset the costs of an HDHP?

-- Limited Benefit Cancer Insurance*,+
+- Cancer insurance

-- Accident Only Insurance*,+
+- Accident insurance

-Not only do these plans pay benefits for eligible claims, but several also provide an annual wellness and health screening benefits.
+Not only do these plans pay benefits for eligible claims, but several also provide an annual wellness and health screening benefit.
 While these benefits won’t cover an entire deductible, they may help ease some of the financial impact associated with high medical costs.

 How do you know which plan is best for your business?

 Unfortunately, there’s no one-size-fits-all answer.
-However, if you do decide to offer an HDHP, make sure your employees are prepared.
+However, if you decide to offer an HDHP, make sure your employees are prepared.
 Providing education about supplemental benefits and HDHP basics is an important step in helping them select the right benefits for themselves and their families.